danvk/aoc2024/README.md

 It may be possible to use `Mix.install` instead: https://stackoverflow.com/a/75425548/388951

-Language services are pretty crappy -- I'm not getting F2 rename variable or any type information.
+Language services are pretty crappy -- I'm not getting syntax errors, F2 rename variable or any type information.
 Unclear to me if this is expected or some kind of configuration error.